The Importance Of Financial Literacy For Young Entrepreneurs

 5. Managing Debt and Credit Responsibly

-For example, a college student running a tutoring business may take out a small loan to expand services.
-By understanding credit management, they can ensure timely repayments and avoid unnecessary financial burdens.
+Example: A college student running a tutoring service may take out a small loan to expand operations.
+With proper credit management, they’ll repay on time and avoid falling into financial stress.

 6. Building and Analyzing Financial Statements